Dollar takes a breather as trade concerns linger, yuan steadies

 Valuations also remain supportive of the dollar, with its trade-weighted basket still below long-term averages.

-The Australian dollar, which is considered a liquid proxy for China-related risk, took heart from solid domestic retail sales data and edged up to $0.7404, moving away from an 18-month trough around $0.7311.
+The Australian dollar, which is considered a liquid proxy for China-related risk, took heart from solid domestic retail sales data and edged up to $0.7404 AUD=D3, moving away from an 18-month trough around $0.7311.

 The Canadian dollar strengthened against greenback on Tuesday as oil prices rose to 3-1/2-year highs and domestic manufacturing data supported the view that the Bank of Canada will hike interest rates next week.